Business Owner’s Guide To Business Interruption Insurance Claims and COVID-19

 Leader Property

 If your business benefits significantly from a larger business nearby, you may take a hit if that business is damaged.
 For example, if you operate a small business in a mall and an anchor store shuts down due to flooding, this may significantly reduce foot traffic to your store.
-Or if you operate a hotel close to a theme park that needs to close for a time due to hurricane damage, you may see a significant drop in your bookings.
+Or if you operate a hotel close to an Orlando theme park that needs to close for a time due to hurricane damage, you may see a significant drop in your bookings.
 A leader property endorsement will cover your losses resulting from damage to the other business.

 Why Contact Abrahamson & Uiterwyk’s Business Interruption Claim Attorneys?